flying-dude/efly/docs/README.md

 Create a read-only, bootable raw disk image.
 File system changes are written to a temporary file system in RAM, when booting the system.
 Data will reset to a clean state, when rebooting (changes made are then lost).

-Currently requires a UEFI system for booting.
-Hybrid boot including BIOS is planned.
+Requires a UEFI system for booting.

 General Options:
   -h --help                  Show this screen.